Samiksha-Walia/Sevak.AI/README.md

-# 🧠 DesktopMate – AI-Powered Virtual Assistant
+# 🧠 Sevak.AI – AI-Powered Virtual Assistant

-**DesktopMate** is an intelligent, emotion-aware virtual desktop assistant built with Python.
+**Sevak.AI** is an intelligent, emotion-aware virtual desktop assistant built with Python.
 It integrates speech recognition, real-time emotion detection, avatar animation, and AI-driven responses using Cohere.
 The assistant offers voice-controlled automation, wake-word activation, and can visually react to the user's emotional state.

 ## 🚀 Features